Peter Strzok: Text messages

-The IG's investigation examined thousands of text messages exchanged using FBI-issued cell phones between Strzok and Lisa Page, with whom he was having an affair.
+The IG's investigation examined thousands of text messages exchanged using FBI-issued cell phones between Strzok and Lisa Page, with whom he was having an extramarital affair.
 She was also a trial attorney on Mueller's team.
 The texts were sent between August 15, 2015, and December 1, 2016.
 At the request of the House Permanent Select Committee on Intelligence, the DOJ turned over 375 of these text messages to the House Judiciary Committee.
 Some of the texts disparaged then-presidential candidate Donald Trump, Chelsea Clinton, Attorney General in the Obama administration Eric Holder, former Democratic Governor Martin O'Malley, and candidate for the Democratic presidential nomination Bernie Sanders.
 Strzok called Trump an "idiot" in August 2015 and texted "God Hillary should win 100,000,000 - 0" after a Republican debate in March 2016.

 In their messages, Strzok and Page also advocated creating a Special Counsel to investigate the Hillary Clinton email controversy, and discussed suggesting former U.S. Attorney Patrick Fitzgerald be considered for such a probe.
 Devlin Barrett from The Washington Post alleged Strzok and Page had been using the backdrop of discussing the Clinton investigation as a cover for their personal communications during an affair.
 Upon learning of the text messages, Mueller removed Strzok from the investigation.
 Messages released in January 2018 showed that Strzok was hesitant to join the Mueller investigation, with Page encouraging him not to do so.

 Strzok's colleagues and a former Trump administration official said that Strzok had never shown any political bias.
 An associate of his says the political parts of the text messages were especially related to Trump's criticism of the FBI's investigation of the Clinton emails.
 According to FBI guidelines, agents are allowed to have and express political opinions as individuals.
 Former FBI and DOJ officials told The Hill that it was not uncommon for agents like Strzok to hold political opinions and still conduct an impartial investigation.
 Several agents asserted that Mueller had removed Strzok to protect the integrity of the special counsel's Russia investigation.
 Strzok was not punished following his reassignment.
 Defenders of Strzok and Page in the FBI said no professional misconduct between them occurred.

 The decision by the DOJ to publicize the private messages in December 2017 was controversial.
 Statements by DOJ spokeswomen revealed that some reporters had copies of the texts even before the DOJ invited the press to review them, but the DOJ did not authorize the pre-release.
 Democrats on the House Judiciary Committee have asked for a review of the circumstances under which the texts were leaked to select press outlets.